oseasjs/springboot-rest-jpa/README.md

 ### Description

-Blog application to persist Posts and Comments related to it;
+Blog application to add/get Posts and Comments;

 ### Bootstrapped with: